DaveParillo/cisc192-reader/_sources/chapter5/review-3.rst

           A binary number is one that is expressed in the base-2 numeral system.
           Write a function ``convertToBinary`` which takes a ``decimal`` as a parameter. ``convertToBinary`` takes the number in decimal, converts it into a binary number, and returns the binary number.
-Test your function in ``main``.
           Run and test your code!
           ~~~~
           int to_binary (int decimal) {
               // Write your implementation here.